Scholars’ Spotlight – The Carradine Family: Part I

 On February 5, 1906, Richmond Reed Carradine was born in New York City.
 He was the grandson of the famous evangelical author, Beverly Carradine.
 His father, William Reed Carradine, was a writer for the Associated Press.
 His mother, Dr. Genevieve Winnifred Richmond, was a surgeon.

 In 1927, Richmond found work in the theater as a set designer under Cecil B. DeMille.
-After failing miserably in this position, DeMille instead put his baritone voice to work in voice-overs for his films.
+After failing miserably in this position, DeMille instead used his baritone voice in voice-overs for his films.
 This launched a fantastic career in cinema.
-In 1935 he changed his name to John Carradine.
+In 1935, he changed his name to John Carradine.
 Here, his true journey began.

 Dracula and John Ford

-Carradine’s unique talent and distinct voice would help him establish constant work in Hollywood.
-Some other notable films that he appeared in included Hitler’s Madman (1943), The Ten Commandments (1956), as well as John Ford’s The Man Who Shot Liberty Valance (1962).
+Carradine’s unique talent and distinct voice helped him establish constant work in Hollywood.
+Some other notable films that he appeared in included Hitler’s Madman (1943), The Ten Commandments (1956), and John Ford’s The Man Who Shot Liberty Valance (1962).

 Carradine starred in many horror movies, earning a reputation for this genre.
 He also accepted roles for goofy B-movie horror parts with dignity.
 In various interviews, he was often asked why a Shakespearean actor would participate in such films.
 Carradine would calmly deflect that these roles were ‘just another job.’